Luxury has long ceased to mean wasteful consumption. The new definition of luxury revolves around values and responsibility

 The new definition of luxury persists even in times of crisis

 The disruption of existing luxury business models is proving to be productive - even in the current times of the corona crisis and the associated financial uncertainties.
 Investments are made more sustainably in terms of their longevity and their impact on people and the environment.

 Quality not quantity, timeless instead of short-lived trends and accessibility instead of closeness.
 These are all values that have not only developed in response to economic freedoms, but also gained relevance in times of crisis.

 Millennials and Gen Z embody the new luxury

 For millennials and Gen Z, the luxury term no longer has the pure meaning of a status symbol.
-It refers to a lifestyle and the desire to have high quality that is not in conflict with nature or human dignity.
+It refers to a lifestyle and the desire to own high quality that does not conflict with nature or human dignity.

 It's about a holistic approach, where luxury also means driving positive change.
 This shift in the definition of luxury is increasingly oriented towards norms and values.
 In this way, the consumption of luxury means not only personal added value, but also benefits for the planet and people.

 The concepts of the new definition of luxury